acjr1910/frisby/README.md

 ### [types](packages/types)

 In progress, not published yet.
-Will contains a set of data types including Pointed and Aplicative Functors as well Monads.
+Will come a set of data types including Pointed and Aplicative Functors as well Monads.

 ## Motivation